 1. Mount Royal University

-MRU offers 12 degrees and 32 majors through its many academic faculties: arts, business and communication studies, science and technology, health, community & education, and more.
-Its interior design, communication, and nursing programs are a cut above the rest.
-To help students lower the cost of their education, the university annually disburses more than $3 million in scholarships and bursaries.
+MRU offers 14 degrees and 38 majors through its academic faculties, including arts, business and communication studies, science and technology, and health, community and education.
+To help students lower the cost of their education, the university awarded about CA$5.8 million in scholarships and bursaries in 2024/25.

 2. Alberta University of the Arts

-Although this cheap institution in Calgary was founded in 1926, the Alberta University of the Arts didn’t earn university status until as recently as February 1, 2019.
-It is the only higher education institution in the province of Alberta dedicated to art, craft, and design.
-Its total enrolment is around 1,200, of whom 72 percent are female.
+Although this affordable institution in Calgary was founded in 1926, the Alberta University of the Arts received university status much later.
+It is the only university in Alberta and the Prairie provinces dedicated to art, craft, and design, and one of only a few such institutions in Canada.

 3. University of Calgary